Cenél nGabráin: Áedán’s successors

 Unlike the Cenél Loairn, the Senchus Fer n-Alban does not list any kindreds within the Cenél nGabráin.
-However, probable descendants of Gabrán, such as Dúnchad mac Conaing and his many kinsmen, would appear to have disputed the succession with the descendants of Eochaid Buide grandson of Gabrán, so that this absence of explicit segments in the kindred may be misleading.
-A genealogy of David I of Scotland in the Book of Ballymote notes the following divisions:
+However, probable descendants of Gabrán, such as Dúnchad mac Conaing and his many kinsmen, would appear to have disputed the succession with the descendants of Eochaid Buide, so that this absence of explicit segments in the kindred may be misleading.
+A genealogy of David I of Scotland in the late-14th century Book of Ballymote notes the following divisions: